2025 Atlantic hurricane season: Storm names

+Retirement

+On March 4, 2026, during the 48th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the name Melissa from its rotating name lists due to the widespread destruction and loss of life from the storm, particularly in Jamaica, and it will not be used again in the North Atlantic basin.
+It was replaced with Molly, which will first appear on the 2031 season list.

 Season effects

-This is a table of all of the storms that have formed in the 2025 Atlantic hurricane season.
+This is a table of all of the storms that formed in the 2025 Atlantic hurricane season.
 It includes their duration, names, intensities, areas affected, damages, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2025 USD.